morningred88/AWS/EC2_high_availability_and_scalability.md

 **Target is in an Availability Zone that is not enabled for the load balancer**.

+### Security group editing inbound rule error

+In AWS EC2, I start a Application Load Balancer in front of a target group containing EC2 instances .
+I want to change the inbound rule of Security Group of EC2 instance .
+A security group for Classical Load Balancer (it's name is **elb-sg**) was also started. when i am changing source of an inbound rule of security group for EC2 instances to the **elb-sg**, following error is prompted:

+**You may not specify a referenced group id for an existing IPv4 CIDR rule.**

+**Solution:**

+I solved this from deleting the existing rule and creating a new rule.

 ### Target group

 ALB forward traffic to **different target groups** instead of instances directly like in CLB.